cryptocopycats/awesome-cryptokitties-bubble/README.md

 _CryptoKitties marks the beginning of a (massive) digital revolution.
 To understand why, learn about the blockchain, blockchain, blockchain._

-[**Why we’re not doing an Initial Coin Offering (ICO)**](https://www.axiomzen.co/news/article/why-were-not-doing-an-initial-coin-offering-ico) by Benny Giang (Axiom Zen, Vancouver, Canada), November 2017
+[**Why we're not doing an Initial Coin Offering (ICO)**](https://www.axiomzen.co/news/article/why-were-not-doing-an-initial-coin-offering-ico) by Benny Giang (Axiom Zen, Vancouver, Canada), November 2017

 > CryptoKitties is not holding an Initial Coin Offering (ICO).
 > Instead, we're offering utility from day one and pursuing a sustainable revenue model based on our games' mechanics.